 LIBOR Risk: LIBOR risk is the risk that the transition away from the London Interbank Offered Rate ("LIBOR") may lead to increased volatility and illiquidity in markets that are tied to LIBOR.
 LIBOR is a benchmark interest rate that is used extensively as a "reference rate" for financial instruments, including many corporate and municipal bonds, bank loans, asset-backed and mortgage-related securities, interest rate swaps and other derivatives.
 Additionally, the Fund may borrow money at rates that are based on LIBOR.
 In July 2017, the head of the United Kingdom Financial Conduct Authority ("FCA"), the agency that oversees LIBOR, announced a desire to phase out the use of LIBOR by the end of 2021.
-The FCA and LIBOR's administrator, ICE Benchmark Administration, have announced that most LIBOR rates will no longer be published after the end of 2021 and a majority of U.S. dollar LIBOR rates will no longer be published after June 30, 2023.
-The transition away from LIBOR poses a number of other risks, including changed values of LIBOR-related investments and reduced effectiveness of hedging strategies, each of which may adversely affect the Fund's performance.
+The FCA and LIBOR's administrator, ICE Benchmark Administration, have announced that most LIBOR rates will no longer be published after the end of 2021 and a majority of U.S. dollar LIBOR rates will no longer be published after the end of 2021 and a majority of LIBOR-related investments and reduced effectiveness of hedging strategies, each of which may adversely affect the Fund's performance.